openvinotoolkit/model_server/docs/mediapipe_conversion.md

 ```
 In `OpenVINOModelServerSessionCalculator` we set `servable_name` with the model's name we found earlier.
 In `OpenVINOInferenceCalculator` we set input & output tags names to start with `TENSORS`.
 We then need to map out those tags to actual model names in `mediapipe.OpenVINOInferenceCalculatorOptions` `tag_to_input_tensor_names` and `tag_to_output_tensor_names` fields.

-### 3. Third step may be required if model has multiple inputs or outputs.
+### 3. Add information about input/output tensors ordering.

+This step may be required if model has multiple inputs or outputs.
 If input/output packet types are vector of some type - we must figure out the correct ordering of tensors - expected by the graph.
 Assuming that model produces several outputs we may need to add following section to `OpenVINOInferenceCalculatorOptions`:
 ```
 output_order_list: ["Identity","Identity_1","Identity_2","Identity_3"]
 ```